Pharmaceutical Company CEOs Face Grilling in Senate Over High Drug Prices

 Many patients have to pay the full price for a prescription drug until they meet their deductible, and others have payments that are calculated as a percentage of the list price.
 So higher list prices often translate to higher costs at the pharmacy counter, even when pharmacy benefit managers and insurers have negotiated discounts.

-Several of the drug company leaders said they support a Trump administration proposal to change the current system where drug prices are set using secret rebates negotiated by PBMs.
+Several of the drug company leaders said they support a Trump administration proposal to change the current system in which drug prices are set using secret rebates negotiated by pharmacy benefit managers.

-The change would make those rebates illegal and force PBMs to instead negotiate discounts up front, so that people will get the discounts at the pharmacy counter even if they haven't yet met their deductible.
+The change would make those rebates illegal and force pharmacy benefit managers to instead negotiate discounts upfront so that people will get the discounts at the pharmacy counter even if they haven't yet met their deductible.

-Several of the CEOs, under pressure from Grassley, said they would lower their list prices, if that proposal is finalized, and the rule applied to both government and commercial prescription drug plans.
+Several of the CEOs, under pressure from Grassley, said they would lower their list prices if that proposal is finalized and the rule applied to both government and commercial prescription drug plans.

 "It is our very clear intention that we will not keep a single dollar from these rebates.
 We will try to move every single penny to the patients," said Albert Bourla, CEO of Pfizer.